 Missionaries didn’t set out to change history, but they did!
 Woodberry’s work undeniably supports the spiritual, social, and economic impact of the Gospel.
 And, the results of Petros Network’s primary mission, “Creating Redemptive Lift.”

 Redemptive Lift in the Bible

-In the Old Testament (Genesis 17), God made three promises with Abraham if he and his descendants obeyed God.
+In the Old Testament (Genesis 17), God made three promises to Abraham if he and his descendants obeyed God.
 He promised he would bless him with the promises of land, fruitfulness, and blessings unto the world.
 If Abraham obeyed God he would redeem him and lift him so that all the world could see and God could be glorified.
-Furthermore, this same theme is continued in the New Testament when Jesus said, "I have come that you might have life and have it abundantly."
+Furthermore, this same theme is continued in the New Testament when Jesus said, “I have come that you might have life and have it abundantly.”
 (John 10:10).
 In other words, there is a promised impact of the Gospel, a Redemptive Lift.
 Elmer Towns in the Practical Encyclopedia of Evangelism and Church Growth describes Redemptive Lift well as:

 “A phenomenon that occurs when a person or group becomes Christian (follower of Jesus Christ) and thereby is lifted out of his (its) former environment and separated from it in social and economic respects.”

 Redemptive Lift, the impact of the Gospel, is God’s transformational solution for you and for the developing world.